You can view planning applications online through our Public Access Service.

 Comment on current planning applications

-The quickest way to comment on planning applications is to submit your comments online.
-You will need to register with the site by entering your contact details.
+To submit your comments online, you will need to register with the site by entering your contact details on online planning searches.

 Once you have registered and made your comment, you can choose to receive an email to acknowledge this.
 Simply tick the box at the bottom of the online system before you submit.